 - Visit the Finance Center in the student ecampus to view the VA Enrollment Status (Rate of Pursuit) table for course load requirements.

-The Top-Up benefit may be used when a student is using active-duty military tuition assistance and the course cost will not be completely funded by TA.
+The Top-Up benefit may be used if the course cost is not completely funded by TA or when a student exhausts military tuition assistance.
 TA Top-Up may be used for Chapter 30 & 33 only.

 For example, if the course tuition is $750 and TA pays $500, your out-of-pocket expense is $250.
 You may request to submit the $250 tuition charges to the VA for reimbursement using Top-Up.
 You are responsible for making arrangements to pay any balance not covered by TA at the start of your course.
 Access to the course will not be permitted until the balance is paid in full.